Jude-Ugoo/APAX-ASSESSMENT/README.md

 - `src/utils/index.ts` - Utility functions for formatting and data handling.
 - `src/styles/TokenCard.css` - Component-specific styles for token cards.
 - `src/styles/TokenHoldings.css` - Styles for the holdings list.

+## How to run

+1. Install dependencies: `npm install`
+2. Start development: `npm run dev`
+3. Open the app in the browser at the local URL shown by Vite.